sensu/sensu-docs/content/sensu-go/5.4/reference/checks.md

 **Example proxy check using a `proxy_entity_name`**

-The following proxy check runs every 60 seconds on agents with the `proxy` subscription as the proxy entity `sensu-site`.
+The following proxy check runs every 60 seconds on agents with the `proxy` subscription for the proxy entity `sensu-site`.

 {{< highlight json >}}
 {